MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-creators.md

 7. In the **Xbox Live game name** text box, enter the name of your game.
    This can be the same as the name of the app you specified at the beginning, but it doesn't need to be the same.

+8. Select the platforms that you would like to enable the Xbox Live Services for.
+   Both **Xbox One** and **Desktop** are selected by default.

 8. Click the **Confirm** button.